QALS - General Information

 What is QALS?

-The 'Artificial Limb Scheme' funds a variety of standard definitive prosthetic services for people requiring a definitive prosthesis (artificial limb), for basic day to day activities.
+The 'Artificial Limb Scheme' funds a variety of standard prosthetic services for people requiring a definitive prosthesis (artificial limb), for basic day to day activities.
 Annual funding limits apply to all services provided through QALS.

-Prosthetic services are provided through Prosthetic Service Providers (PSP), also known as prosthetic limb manufacturers, contracted by QALS.
+Prosthetic services are provided through Prosthetic Service Providers (PSP), also known as prosthetic limb manufacturers, recognised by QALS.
 Under the Therapeutics and Goods Act (TGA) 1998, only qualified Prosthetists are permitted to design, manufacture and fit a prosthetic limb, to a person requiring a prosthesis following an amputation.
 Under the Therapeutic Goods Regulations 2002, a prosthesis is listed as a custom made; single patient use only; Class 1 Medical Device.

 QALS also networks with outpatient amputee clinics in both public and private health facilitates to ensure rehabilitation programs and clinical assessments are available to consumers, associated with the ongoing use of their prosthesis.

 QALS maintains a list of TGA certified standard components available for funding under the Artificial Limb Scheme, for all types of prosthetic limbs, based on different mobility levels for a variety of activity needs.
 Consumers may co-contribute or self-fund non-standard components beyond what the Government is able to fund.
-Any additional non-standard components, incorporated into a QALS funded prosthesis, must be discussed with the PSP and agreed it is suitable and safe for the consumers use.
+Any additional non-standard components, incorporated into a QALS funded prosthesis, must be discussed with the PSP and agreed it is suitable and safe for the consumer’s use.
 Components are expected to last the manufacturers expected period of use and/or warranty period associated with every day use, as identified by the supplier of the prosthetic component.